Koredotcom/docs/docs/gale/settings/monitoring/audit-logs.md

 <img src="../images/custom-start-date.png" alt="custom start date" title="custom start date" style="border: 1px solid gray; zoom:75%;">

-GALE’s Audit Logs promotes transparency and accountability in AI operations, helping build trust internally and externally.

-You can confidently scale AI initiatives with event-based user activity logs to manage compliance and ensure responsible use of generative AI.

 ## Export Audit Logs

 The **Export** feature helps prepare and export [account-level audit logs](./audit-logs.md/#account-level-audit-logs){:target="_blank"} into a *.csv* file.
 The audit logs data for the following columns is downloaded.
 [Learn more](./audit-logs.md/#dashboard-information){:target="_blank"}.